ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-Under the EU CTR, sponsors submit a single application dossier for trials in multiple EU countries, structured in two parts:
+Under the EU CTR, sponsors submit a single application dossier for trials spanning multiple EU countries.
+The dossier is structured in two distinct parts with different review responsibilities:

-• Part I — Scientific Assessment: Led by a single Reporting Member State (RMS) chosen by the sponsor.
-Covers the clinical trial protocol, investigational medicinal product dossier (IMPD), and the overall benefit-risk evaluation.
-All other member states can comment but the RMS leads the scientific review.
+• Part I — Scientific Assessment: Led by a single Reporting Member State (RMS) chosen by the sponsor at submission.
+Covers the clinical trial protocol, investigational medicinal product dossier (IMPD), and overall benefit-risk evaluation.
+All other Member States Concerned (MSCs) can comment through CTIS during the review window, but the RMS leads the scientific assessment and makes the Part I determination.
+Choosing the right RMS — based on track record for turnaround and therapeutic area expertise — is a strategic decision with real timeline consequences.

-The practical advantage: instead of 27 separate national applications (previously requiring different formats, languages, and timelines), sponsors submit once to CTIS and manage all responses through a single interface.
+The practical advantage over the prior national application regime: instead of 27 separate applications in different formats, languages, and timelines, sponsors submit once to CTIS and manage all responses through a single interface.
+The administrative complexity hasn't disappeared — it's been centralized and standardized.

 Compliance Requirements at a Glance